innothetechgeek/titanium/readme.md

       And you run your scripts by typing the script name in the url bar, e.g domain.co.za/add_user.php.

       That is not how things work in an mvc application.
 The .php extenstion is removed from the urls.
-      And the uri us mapped to a revevant route.
+      And the uri us mapped to a revevant route, and the route is mapped to a relevent class and method.

       The first part of the url is a class, and the second part is a method from a class and the 3rd part is optional